jackyhuynh/education/resources/TeamJournals.md

 ### Action Item:
 - [ ] Does ACC have a Server to deploy things?
 IT Friends?
 Library?
 - [ ] Storytelling workshop - Tim

+## Meeting on July 27, 2025:
+### Context:
+- Work on one coding challenges
+- Plan/Roadmap - GitHub
+- List of Exercises - GitHub
+- Identify Platform (Hackerrank, NeetCode, CodeForces, leetCode, Google, MS-FT, etc.)
+- Focus on Discussion/Explanation
+- At least 1 problem a day
+- Share learning on Saturday

+### Action Item: